Key takeaways:

 Cinryze is another human C1 inhibitor that’s injected into a vein.
 Similar to Berinert, it replaces the C1 inhibitor protein that might be deficient in the body.
 But unlike Berinert, it’s not used to treat attacks.
 It’s a maintenance, preventative medication.
 It’s given every 3 or 4 days to prevent angioedema attacks in people ages 6 years and older.

-Talk to your healthcare provider to see if you qualify for a prevention medication such as Cinryze.
+Talk to your healthcare professional to see if you qualify for a prevention medication such as Cinryze.
 You might be a good candidate based on how often you get attacks and how severe they are.

 Haegarda is another injectable human C1 inhibitor that prevents hereditary angioedema attacks.
 It works by replacing the missing C1 inhibitor protein.